alejandracobosaa/laboratorio_LRT4102/Lab3/readme.md

 - When the turtle is close to the target (small DTG), the linear velocity decreases until it stops.

 - When the turtle is not aligned with the target (large ATG), it will rotate until it is correctly oriented.

-This proportional control approach ensures that the turtle moves efficiently towards the target while adjusting its orientation as it gets closer.